-As in the previous games, the on Saturday was stopped in 38th minute, all lights in the Slovnaft Arena were turned off, and Demitra's jersey No. 38 was displayed above center ice.
+As in the previous games, the one Saturday was stopped in the 38th minute, all lights in the Slovnaft Arena were turned off, and Demitra's jersey No. 38 was displayed above center ice.

 "We remembered our [Palo], a great friend with whom we had spent nice times," Richard Zednik said.
 "I am very glad that so many players from St. Louis came to Slovakia and supported this event.
 It shows the respect that Palo had in this organization.

 "For me personally, it wasn't easy to play after a year without hockey.
 But the fans helped a lot, they made us feel great in the same atmosphere as during the World Championship (in Bratislava) three years ago."

 Peter Stastny again played on a line with his son Yan Stastny and Paul Stastny.
 They switched jerseys during the game and Yan Stastny scored one goal for each team.